ToshioCP/Gtk4-tutorial/README.md

 The old documents are located at [GTK Reference Manual](https://developer-old.gnome.org/gtk4/stable/) and [GNOME Developer Center](https://developer-old.gnome.org/).

 If you want to know about GObject and the type system, please refer to [GObject tutorial](https://github.com/ToshioCP/Gobject-tutorial).
-GObject is the base of GTK 4, so it is important for developers to understand GObject for writing GTK 4 programs.
+GObject is the base of GTK 4, so it is important for developers to understand GObject as well as GTK 4.

 #### Contribution